-Learn Helpful Facts About Car Transmissions in Garland, TX
+Learn Helpful Facts about Car Transmissions in Garland, TX

-What Are the Parts of a Transmission?
+What are the Parts of a Transmission?

-All automatic transmissions use a combination of friction materials that are similar to paper or cardboard, bonded to metal plates and bands, rubber or neoprene seals, and bushings.
+All automatic transmissions use a combination of friction materials similar to paper or cardboard, bonded to metal plates and bands, rubber or neoprene seals, and bushings.
 These friction materials are considered soft parts and will eventually wear out from normal usage.

 When the seals lose their flexibility and the bushings and friction materials wear down, gear slippage and other malfunctions can occur.
 If these conditions aren’t corrected promptly, more serious wear and tear can take its toll on the hard parts, including the metal drums, gears, and pumps of the transmission.